On an Optimal Stopping Problem with a Discontinuous Reward: Analytical study of the value function

-Assumption \ref{assumpCHolderContinuous} is not sufficient to provide much information on the shape of the surrender region.
-However, we show in the next section (Proposition \ref{propBoundary}) that further conditions can be imposed on the fee and the surrender charge functions in order to express the surrender region explicitly in terms of the optimal surrender boundary $b$.
-Under these assumptions, the free-boundary value problem can be stated more explicitly.
+Assumption \ref{assumpCHolderContinuous} does not give much information on the shape of the surrender region.
+However, we show in Section \ref{sectSurrRegion} (Theorem \ref{thmMainSurrenderRegion}) that under further conditions on the fee and the surrender charge functions, the surrender region can be expressed in terms of the optimal surrender boundary $b: [0,T] \mapsto \reals_+$.
+Then, the free boundary value problem can be stated more explicitly.